famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 ---
 We have all either seen or heard of the Canadian Paediatric Society's overarching recommendations for healthy screen usage as it pertains to young children.
 But even with these resources available, the question remains - how do we put these guidelines into practice?

 A disappointing trend in the available guidelines for young children's screen usage is that the focus of these recommendations is almost exclusively on what to do and what not to do - "no screens before age 2", "no more than 1 hour per day", "choose healthy programs", "set a healthy schedule".
 What is missing from these recommendations is **how** parents can go about accomplishing and adhering to these guidelines.

+The following is a compilation of resources provided by multiple sources on the different aspects of healthy screen time for young children.
+This includes:

+* Assessing whether your child is using screens in a balanced and healthy way
+* Exploring whether screen use is becoming a problem
+* Making screen time healthy and beneficial for your child
+* Incorporating and encouraging physical activity through screens
+* Being a good role model for healthy screen usage

+When it comes to monitoring how much and which types of screens your child is using,